Reset a node

 From Kubernetes

-can be used to apply a plan to the nodes to use Kubernetes to schedule the reset on the nodes itself, similarly on how upgrades are applied.
+system-upgrade-controller can be used to apply a plan to the nodes to use Kubernetes to schedule the reset on the nodes itself, similarly on how upgrades are applied.

 Consider the following example which resets a machine by changing the config file used during installation: